lalbornoz/roarie-commands.vim/README.md

 " The following mapping specifies an icon, which is prefixed to the " menu item title. call roarie_commands#AddMapping("&Project", "build", "&Build...", "Build project w/ BuildMe and .buildme.sh", "<silent>", '<F5>', ':<C-U>BuildMe<CR>', "<fnalias>", "")

 "
+" Adds a submenu titled "Git submenu" with id "git_submenu" and " a few submenu items and a mapping to open the submenu.
+"
+" Submenus are floating popup windows akin to " menus, though centered " on-screen and independent of the menu bar, that contain an editable " prompt buffer set to the right-hand side of each selected submenu item " on selection.
+"
+" This allows providing an additional editable UI to arbitrary Vim " command lines without mapping a key sequence to any of them except " for opening the submenu.
+"
+call roarie_commands#AddMapping("&Project", "git_submenu", "&Git submenu...", "Git submenu...", "<silent>", '<M-F6>', ':<C-U>call roarie_commands#OpenSubMenu("git_submenu")<CR>', "<fnalias>", "")
+call roarie_commands#AddSubMenu("git_submenu", "Git submenu") call roarie_commands#AddSubMenuItem("git_submenu", " ", "Git stat&us", ":Git")
+call roarie_commands#AddSubMenuItem("git_submenu", " ", "&Browse in web front-end", ":GBrowse")
+call roarie_commands#AddSubMenuItem("git_submenu", " ", "&Record changes to the repository", ":Git commit")

+"
 " If desired, menus encompassing all mappings that are mapped by